Fort Severn, ON

 Chance of flurries

-Cloudy with 30 percent chance of flurries.
-Wind northwest 20 km/h gusting to 40 becoming light this evening.
-Low minus 15.
+Cloudy with 40 percent chance of flurries early this evening.
+Clearing this evening.
+Wind west 20 km/h becoming light this evening.
+Low minus 22.
+Wind chill minus 30.

 CBC News: Weather Centre